mjtamlyn/django-adapters/docs/source/validators.rst

 .. module:: adapters.validators

-The main components of validation are the :class:`validation nodes
-<DeclarativeValidationNode>`.
-Each node contains a bit of validation logic that
-operates on a predefined set of data.
+The main components of validation are instances of :class:`ValidationNode`.
+Each node contains a bit of validation logic that operates on a predefined set of data.
 Multiple nodes can be combined to a :class:`~adapters.schema.Schema` to build more complex validation scenarios.

 Example: User Validation
 ------------------------